 JPEG in DICOM

-A rose by any other name… Most people think that “JPEG” refers to a single format.
-However, while one format dominates most fields, in medical imaging there are different forms of JPEG images that require different tools to decode the.
+Most people think that “JPEG” refers to a single format.
+However, while one format dominates most fields, in medical imaging there are different forms of JPEG images that require different tools to decode them.

 The JPEG (Joint Photographic Experts Group) defined a number of formats for saving images.
 In particular, this is a popular format for digital photographs, and is commonly used by digital cameras and web pages.
 However, some JPEG formats are also used in medical imaging.
 The expectations for medical imaging is a bit different than other fields, and there is a preference for higher precision data (e.g. saving an image as 65,535 shades of gray instead of just 256) and higher quality (less artifacts).